 As the daughter of Salvadoran war refugees, Nathaly’s experiences with injustice have motivated her to address the root causes of the climate crisis.
 Her career goal is to cultivate leaders in climate tech to be part of constructive, inclusive innovations that address the needs of those on the frontlines.
 At Elemental Excelerator, a nonprofit investor with over 150 companies in its portfolio, Nathaly is leading the development of the Equity is Dynamic: Journey program.
 This web app and curriculum teaches CEOs and leaders to embed social equity and justice in their work activities of the climate tech sector.
 Through her work with the Los Angeles Cleantech Incubator as well as the Elemental Excelerator, Nathaly is a passionate leader driven to make innovation more inclusive.

 It was late in her career that Patty joined the renewable energy industry.
 As a member of the LGBTQ+ community hailing from a blue-collar background with a 2-year degree obtained in her 40s, her trajectory into cleantech has been non-linear.
 After losing her business and going through financial hardships during the 2008 recession, she began attending community college and completed her associate’s degree.
-With a passion to change the world, she made the leap into the energy sector in 2013 as a corporate paralegal for a utility-scale solar developer.
-She worked her way up over the next decade, specializing in utility-scale project development to become Chief of Staff at Pine Gate Renewables.
-In that decade, Patty managed the development and acquisition of a GW of solar currently in service.
+With a passion to change the world, she made the leap into the energy sector in 2013 as a corporate paralegal for a utility-scale solar farm.
+She worked her way up over the next decade to become Chief of Staff at Pine Gate Renewables, and recently transitioned to Executive Vice President of Operations, Generation at CleanChoice Energy.
+At CleanChoice, Patty is creating the first US based 100% green retail energy provider that develops and owns generation to meet customer demand.
 As a leader in clean energy, she is excited to see the industry gaining momentum and be a part of that push.
-Patty also works with a local environmental conservation group and focuses on the intersection of equity, environmental justice, and the impacts of climate change on our underserved communities.

 Riean has over ten years of experience with early-stage renewable energy development.
 He managed the origination and acquisition of 50k+ acres and 250k+ sq. ft. of rooftops for utility-scale and distributed generation wind and solar projects up to nearly 500MW across the Mid-Atlantic, Midwest, and Southeast United States.
 As he moves forward in his career, Riean hopes to help address a blind spot in the siting and development process that ignores the potential for projects on minority and low-to-moderate income (LMI) agricultural owned land, ensuring everyone can benefit from the energy transition.
 As a Telkes fellow, he hopes to gain the relationships and resources needed to pursue his goal of addressing that gap.